carbontracking/STRUK/README.md

 - git clone https://github.com/carbontracking/upscribers.git
 - npm install

-## Preparation de l'environement
+## Preparation of the env

-- creer un fichier .env à la racine de l'installation
+- create .env file at the root

 - SESSION_SECRET='xxx'
   - This secret key is used .... as a session key... this can be absolutely anything